vekatze/neut/book/src/executing-types.md

 print("hello")
 ```

-Note that the variable `x` is used lineary after translation.
+Note that the variable `x` is used linearly after translation.
 Every variable in Neut is linearized in this way.
-Thus, we can now enjoy the power of a linearity; *A value is simply consumed when it is used*.
+Thus, we can now enjoy the power of linearity; *A value is simply consumed when it is used*.

-This *copying/discarding procedure happens immediately after a variable is defined*.
+This copying/discarding procedure happens *immediately after a variable is defined*.
 This is also a source of the memory predictability of Neut.

 ## Actual Faster Behavior

 The behavior of an exponential is a bit different in the actual implementation.
-A variable is actually copied as follows:
+There, a variable is copied as follows:

 ```neut
 let x = New(10, 20)